davidsday/go-tdd/README.txt

 	[invalid JSON message],
 	and the receipt of any message on STDERR.

-The build tools sometimes will issue important messages on STDERR, and I want to know about them immediately.

-These messages are not in JSON format.

-Since I am parsing "go test -v -json -cover" output, go-tdd expects valid JSON.

-I capture stderr separately and process it as best I can, by showing a snippet of the message in a yellow bar.
+I capture stderr separately and process it by showing a snippet of the message in a yellow bar.
 If the STDERR message is longer than can be shown in a one line yellow bar, I capture the entire message in StdErr.txt in the package directory.

 If go-tdd encounters non JSON lines on stdout, it issues a yellow bar message and quits.
 I don't remember that happening in actual use.

-There also are supplemental messages providing detail information in each red/green bars.
+I have added supplemental messages providing detail information in each red or green bar.
 They report the number of tests run, passed, failed, and skipped, in addition to the elapsed time for running all the tests as provided by go test.
 Test coverage is reported on Green Bars.

 I have also added Average Cyclomatic Complexity to the Green Bars.
-This has little to do with testing but a lot to do with design and it is a metric I want to be aware of.
+It is a metric I want to be aware of.
 I hear that several well known IDEs start warning about Cyclomatic Complexity at 10.
-So are we to conclude that complexities below 10 are OK?
 I like to keep mine below 2.5.
-This project is at 1.75 as I write this.
+This project is at 1.77 as I write this.

 Many experienced developers find that test driven development, along with low cyclomatic complexities help to achieve robust applications more quickly